 Introduction to Leadership: Concepts and Practice by Peter G. Northhouse.

 We all need to be leaders in some circumstances of our lives.
 We might not have the needed qualities or desire to lead something or someone.
 But there are situations when we do have a choice.
 This is what the book is about.
 Certainly, there is a percentage of people who are natural leaders.
 They are not afraid of responsibility; they are always ready to make tough decisions and be straightforward.
 But there are also people who are not fond of such things, and that is absolutely normal.
 I am sure that at least once in a lifetime you had to write an essay about your leadership skills: and when and where you had a chance to show them.
 For such cases, there are free academic essay examples if you have not particularly had situations like this in the past.
-The book itself is about leadership, about efficient strategies and needed characteristics to become one.
+The book itself is about leadership, efficient strategies, and the needed characteristics to become one.
 There are also questionnaires in the book which indicate your level of desire and readiness to be a true leader if this is still something you have not had a chance to explore yet.

 Shifting the Balance: 6 Ways to Bring the Science of Reading into the Balanced Literacy Classroom by Jan Burkins and Kari Yates.